informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Specimen-Data-v2.md

 - [9.
 Finalizing Your Submission](#9-submitting-your-data-for-review-and-release)

 Follow the steps outlined to enhance the discoverability of your specimen and imaging data.
-The more details you provide, greater is the ease of discovery.
+The more details you provide, the greater is the ease of discovery.

 ## Metadata Model for Specimen Data